kubernetes-sigs/aws-load-balancer-controller/docs/guide/service/annotations.md

 - <a name="lb-source-ranges">`service.beta.kubernetes.io/load-balancer-source-ranges`</a> specifies the CIDRs that are allowed to access the NLB.

     !!!tip
-        we recommend specifying CIDRs in the service `Spec.LoadBalancerSourceRanges` instead
+        we recommend specifying CIDRs in the service `Spec.loadBalancerSourceRanges` instead. preserve client IP is disabled by default for `IP` targets. if you want to enable client IP preservation, add `service.beta.kubernetes.io/aws-load-balancer-target-group-attributes: preserve_client_ip.enabled=true`.

     !!!note "Default"
         - `0.0.0.0/0` will be used if the IPAddressType is "ipv4"